Northeast India: World War II

+The Japanese launched an offensive in March 1944 aimed at capturing Imphal and Kohima, key locations in northeast India.
+Capturing these areas would have allowed the Japanese to disrupt Allied supply lines to China and launch air attacks against India.

+However, the Allied forces, under the leadership of Field Marshal William Slim, held firm.
+They adopted aggressive tactics, including the creation of defensive "boxes" and the use of jungle warfare techniques.
+Despite being surrounded, the defenders at Kohima held out against intense Japanese attacks until reinforcements arrived.

+The battles of Imphal and Kohima resulted in a decisive defeat for the Japanese.
+They suffered heavy casualties and were forced to retreat, marking a turning point in the Burma Campaign.
+The Allied victory paved the way for subsequent offensives to clear Japanese forces from Burma and ultimately led to the re-conquest of the region.

 Sino-Indian War (1962)

 Arunachal Pradesh, a state in the Northeastern tip of India, is claimed by China as South Tibet.
 Sino-Indian relations degraded, resulting in the Sino-Indian War of 1962.
 The cause of the escalation into war is still disputed by both Chinese and Indian sources.
 During the war in 1962, the PRC (China) captured much of the NEFA (North-East Frontier Agency) created by India in 1954.
 But on 21 November 1962, China declared a unilateral ceasefire, and withdrew its troops 20 km behind the McMahon Line.
-It returned Indian prisoners of war in 1963.
+China returned Indian prisoners of war in 1963.

 Seven Sister States

 The Seven Sister States is a popular term for the contiguous states of Arunachal Pradesh, Assam, Meghalaya, Manipur, Mizoram, Nagaland and Tripura prior to inclusion of the state of Sikkim into the North Eastern Region of India.
 The sobriquet 'Land of the Seven Sisters' was coined to coincide with the inauguration of the new states in January 1972 by Jyoti Prasad Saikia, a journalist in Tripura, in the course of a radio talk show.
 He later compiled a book on the interdependence and commonness of the Seven Sister States.
 It has been primarily because of this publication that the nickname has caught on.